List of colleges and seminaries affiliated with the Episcopal Church

-There are 9 theological seminaries officially affiliated with the Episcopal Church in the United States of America.
+There are 9 theological seminaries customarily considered to be affiliated with the Episcopal Church in the United States of America, although there is no official process for defining an affiliation.

 Several universities and higher education colleges also have Episcopal Church origins and current affiliations.
 The Association of Episcopal Colleges is a consortium of colleges with historic and present ties to the Episcopal Church which works to support many of these institutions through the Episcopal Church.